Navigating Export Regulations for Gummy Supplements to International Markets

 1. Ingredient Compliance and Novel Foods

-One of the first and most critical steps is verifying that every ingredient in your gummy formula is permitted for use in the target market.
-Many countries maintain positive lists (allowed substances) or negative lists (prohibited substances) for dietary supplements.
+Start by verifying that every ingredient in your gummy is allowed in the target market.
+Many countries maintain positive or negative lists for dietary supplements.

-• Country-Specific Bans: Some ingredients common in one country may be restricted or banned in another.
-For example, certain botanical extracts or high-dose forms of vitamins require specific review.
+• Country-Specific Bans: An ingredient allowed in the US might be banned in the EU.
+For instance, certain botanical extracts or high-dose vitamins often need extra review.

 2. Labeling and Language Requirements

-Accurate and compliant labeling is non-negotiable.
-Labels must typically be in the official language(s) of the destination country and include specific mandatory information.
+Accurate labeling is a must.
+Labels must be in the official language(s) of the destination country and include specific mandatory information.

-• Mandatory Declarations: This usually includes the product name, net quantity, ingredient list, nutritional information (often in a specific format), recommended dosage, and any required warnings (e.g., "Keep out of reach of children").
+• Mandatory Declarations: Required declarations include product name, net quantity, ingredient list, nutritional information (often in a specific format), recommended dosage, and warnings like "Keep out of reach of children."

 • Business Information: The name and address of the manufacturer, packer, distributor, or importer must be clearly stated.

-• Country of Origin: Most countries require a clear "Made in [Country]" statement.
+• Country of Origin: Almost every country requires a clear "Made in [Country]" statement.

 3. Claims and Marketing Language

-It is crucial to adhere strictly to the claims regulations of the export market.
-These rules dictate what you can and cannot say about your product's benefits.
+You must follow the claims regulations of the export market.
+These rules define what you can say about your product.

 • Structure/Function Claims: Some regions allow general statements about supporting normal bodily function (e.g., "supports immune health") without pre-approval, provided they are truthful and not misleading.

-• Prohibited Claims: Claims that diagnose, treat, cure, or prevent any disease are strictly prohibited for dietary supplements worldwide.
-Marketing language must never imply medical effects.
+• Prohibited Claims: Claims that diagnose, treat, cure, or prevent any disease are prohibited worldwide for dietary supplements.
+Never imply medical effects in your marketing.

 4. Manufacturing Standards and Certifications

-• Good Manufacturing Practices (GMP): Proof of GMP compliance, such as a GMP certificate issued by a recognized authority, is often a prerequisite.
+• Good Manufacturing Practices (GMP): Proof of GMP compliance, such as a GMP certificate from a recognized authority, is usually a prerequisite.

 • Third-Party Certifications: Certifications like NSF, ISO 22000, or specific organic certifications may be required or highly advantageous for certain markets or retailers.